noelashford/Off-Chain-AI-Governance/README.md

-# SuperDAO: AI-Driven DAO Governance System: High-Level Project Overview
+# AI-Driven DAO Governance System: High-Level Project Overview

 This project outlines an AI-enhanced Decentralized Autonomous Organization (DAO) governance system that integrates blockchain technology with advanced AI models (specifically Transformer architectures).
 The system is designed to facilitate intelligent, transparent, and efficient decision-making within a DAO.